 Art, Season 1 trial run and more

 I hope you're enjoying the Chimera Company artwork, courtesy of Cape Town artist, Vincent Sammy.
 There's plenty more art to enjoy, together with back history for the Chimera Company universe and other insider information.
-Best of all, as soon as we're ready, I'll be doing a trial run of Season 1, releasing an issue every Tuesday to the Chimera Company Insider Team.
+Best of all, we're doing a trial run of Season 1, releasing an issue every Tuesday to the Chimera Company Insider Team.
 There are still a few places available.